shapeshift/web/docs/testing.md

 ## Testing

 Bug fixes and features should always come with tests.
-If you want a visual representation of the test coverage of your code run [yarn test:coverage](README.md#yarn-test:coverage).

 ### Testing Tools